No, you do not need to get your patent attorney to sign a nondisclosure agreement (NDA).

 Patent agents and invention promotion companies

-You are decide that you want to retain a patent agent, not a patent attorney or even an invention promotion company.
+You decide that you want to retain a patent agent, not a patent attorney or even an invention promotion company.
 In my opinion, patent agents and invention promoters should sign a confidentiality agreement.
 For patent agents, the USPTO administrative rules impose a duty of confidentiality on patent agents.
 However, state law is silent on the issue, at least that is the case in California.
 For invention promotion companies, regardless of whether they have a duty to confidentiality, they have a generally bad reputation.
-The FTC and the USPTO has produced literature on various issues with invention promotion companies.
+The FTC and the USPTO have produced literature on various issues with invention promotion companies.

 Patent agents and invention promoters will sign a nondisclosure agreement.
 In fact, they will provide one and sign their own confidentiality agreement that is meant to protect you.
 However, their willingness to sign a confidentiality agreement should not be viewed as a positive sign.
 They know that you are looking for someone to sign a nondisclosure agreement.
 They are trying to give you a good impression by offering to sign the nondisclosure agreement.

 On the other hand, a patent attorney that does not sign a confidentiality agreement should not be held against them.
 I do not sign them because of various reasons.
 In fact, patent attorneys that I know do not sign confidentiality agreements.